Charles Wolcott Parker

-Charles Wolcott Parker (1862–1948) was a justice of the New Jersey Supreme Court from 1907 to 1947.
+Charles Wolcott Parker (1862–1948) was a justice of the Supreme Court of New Jersey from 1907 to 1947.
 He presided at the 1926 Hall–Mills murder trial and wrote a 1935 unanimous opinion upholding the Bruno Richard Hauptmann murder conviction.
+Parker also presided alongside Joseph B. Perskie over the NJ State Supreme Court Case, Everson vs Board of Education of Ewing Township, which would lead to the landmark US Supreme Court decision on the separation of church and state.